Aturberv/BreweryLife/README.md

 Thanks to Greg at Untappd for giving us access to their [API](https://untappd.com/api/)

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
 If you have questions about webpack configuration, babel, etc. you should start there.

-## To Dos

-1. Convert to a [Progressive Web App](https://developers.google.com/web/progressive-web-apps/) by following the steps in [this repository](https://github.com/jeffposnick/create-react-pwa).